AbdullahMalik17/Learning-TypeScript/11Step-functions/Readme.md

     business logic
   }
 ## Return type
 A function can also return a value.
-Typescript automatically infer the type is called implecite type.
-We give the type of return is called explecite.
+Typescript automatically infer the type . we give return type to use colon .
-## Giving function type to variable
+### Explicite type
+It is used when we use the anonmous function .
+We use it by using a colon with variable name .
+See Example12.ts
+## lambda functuion
 Giving function type to variable , we use arrow function to give type .
 See Example7.ts
 ## Function Overload
 Two or more functions ave same name but different parameter.This is a function o object oriented programming.